BioDAS/biodas.github.io/wiki/Spec_Review.md

 The **group\_id** argument, is similar to **feature\_id**, but retrieves segments that contain the indicated feature group.

+<font color="red">Servers should return annotations which overlap the
-Annotation servers are only required to return annotations which are completely contained within the indicated segment.
-Servers **may** also return annotations which overlap the segment, but are not completely contained within them.
+segment, but are not completely contained within them.
+Annotations **must** be returned using the coordinate system in which they were requested.Annotation servers are no longer allowed to only return annotations which are completely contained within the indicated segment.
 Annotations **must** be returned using the coordinate system in which they were requested.
-For example, if a contig ID was used to specify the segment, then the annotation endpoints must use contig coordinates.
+For example, if a contig ID was used to specify the segment, then the annotation endpoints must use contig coordinates.</font>

 If multiple segment arguments are provided and they happen to overlap, then the annotation server may return the same annotation multiple